Policy Style Guide & Writing Manual

 • The hierarchy pattern is Upper Alpha - Arabic Numeral - Lower Alpha - Lower Roman Numeral, repeated from the beginning as necessary.
 (Essentially, the pattern is Letter - Number - Letter - Number, although the format and capitalization will change.)

-• The only sections that will not use the above hierarchy are Sections V through VII (Relevant Links/Forms, Questions/Responsible Office, and Policy Adoption and Amendment Dates).
+• The only sections that will not use the below hierarchy are Sections V through VII (Relevant Links/Forms, Questions/Responsible Office, and Policy Adoption and Amendment Dates).
 Sections I through IV must use this hierarchy format.

 • Do not make adjustments to any of the seven (7) main Sections of the policy template in terms of reformatting or retitling sections.